Bill Watch List / 2025 Session

 Human Trafficking Bills:

-- HB1 – Hearing – Environment and Transportation – Held on 1/24 – Result Pending – Requires the Maryland Department of Transportation to develop or identify and implement a training program for transportation–sector employees on the identification and reporting of suspected human trafficking victims.
-(Companion to SB7)
+- SB7 – Passed Senate – House Hearing – Held on 3/20 – Results Pending – Requires the Maryland Department of Transportation to develop or identify and implement a training program for transportation–sector employees on the identification and reporting of suspected human trafficking victims.

 Pornography Related Bills:

-- HB5 – Hearing – Judiciary – 2/04 at 1:00 p.m. – Defines “computer–generated image” to include images created through AI software related to child pornography.
+- HB5 – Passed House – Senate Committee Hearing – Held on 3/25 – Results Pending – Defines “computer–generated image” to include images created through AI software related to child pornography.

 School Related Bills:

-- SB310 – Hearing – Education, Energy, and the Environment – 2/12 at 2:00 p.m. – Alters the requirements of the Youth Suicide Prevention School Program to increase pupil awareness of the relationship between gambling and youth suicide.
+- SB310 – Passed House and Senate – Waiting for Governor’s signature or veto – Alters the requirements of the Youth Suicide Prevention School Program to increase pupil awareness of the relationship between gambling and youth suicide.

 OPPOSE: